duanegoodner/dispatch-model-benchmarks/README.md

 - C++20 Concepts perform similarly to CRTP at -O3, but miss out on CRTP’s -O2 performance gains.

 > [!IMPORTANT]
-> **Polymorphism performance differences depend on your specific use case.**
-> While these benchmarks highlight significant trends, **your mileage may vary** depending on factors like **CPU architecture, compiler version, optimization settings, and workload characteristics**.
-Always **profile in your own environment** before making design decisions!
+> **Polymorphism performance is highly use-case dependent.**  While these benchmarks highlight significant trends, **your mileage may vary** depending on factors like CPU architecture, compiler version, optimization settings, and workload characteristics.
+Always profile your own use case before making big design decisions!

 ## 📖 Background